R3X-G1L6AME5H/Godot-LOD-Manager/README.md

 There are a few issues that may impede my game development process:
 - The afformentioned Mesh Management problem
 - Conic chunk loading (a method with which only the chunks that the player sees are loaded)
-- In case that making meshes invisible, doesn't have the desired performance, I'll probabilly try to make it load and unload meshes
+- ~In case that making meshes invisible, doesn't have the desired performance, I'll probabilly try to make it load and unload meshes~ (Instancing chunks is now possible, even though their management ultimately falls down to the developer)
-- The far light problem
+- ~The far light problem~ (Fixed by the new grouping method)

 - A blanket category called: "Didn't think of it yet"